OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 # The Identity endpoint

-To be part of the Prebid SSO network, a DSP must expose an Identity Endpoint for providing:
+To be part of the PAF network, a DSP must expose an Identity Endpoint for providing:
 * The name of the DSP;
-* The Prebid SSO version that it handles;
+* The PAF version that it handles;
 * The public key used to verify its signatures of Prebid SSO Data and transmissions.